Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Metadata on each _attribute_ resource is made available to clients via the scene service layer.
 When attributes are present within the scene cache, the resourcePattern array in the layers store will include a value called attributes.
 The attributes value indicates that attributes are a required resource, utilized for attribute driven symbolization and rendering.
 In addition to the resourcePattern, additional metadata in the fields array and attributeStorageInfo array further describe each attribute resource.

-These metadata allow clients to initialize and allocate any required client side resources prior to accessing any attributes of interest.
+These metadata allow clients to initialize and allocate any required client-side resources prior to accessing any attributes of interest.

 <div>
 <img src="images/figure-11.png" title="An example of the fields array." alt="An example of the fields array (layers[id].fields[]) resource of a scene service layer illustrating different supported types of feature attribute fields.
 The fields array describes an attribute field with respect to its key, name, type and alias.">